High School Juniors & Seniors:

 - Students are responsible for their own transportation

 NOTE: Due to the selective and competitive nature of the dual enrollment program, not all applicants who apply to the program will be admitted to the College.
 The average applicant has a 3.2 high school GPA.
-Minimum cumulative GPA for full-time students is 2.8 and 2.5 for part-time
+The minimum cumulative GPA for full-time students is 2.8 and 2.5 for part-time

 - Interested students are encouraged to attend an Information Session before applying (parents/guardians are welcome too!)

-- First-time applicants must apply for full semester course load and are ineligible for online or cycle courses
+- First-time applicants must apply for full semester course and are ineligible for online or cycle (7-week) courses, unless approved by an MWCC advisor.

 - Applicants are required to participate in a personal interview and must sign a student contract prior to receiving an Admissions decision.